rachelesmee/website/foss4guk2022local/southampton.md

 [<img src="images/OS logo prime RGB.jpg" width="300" align="middle">](https://www.ordnancesurvey.co.uk/)

 ### Call for talks
-The call for talks in Southampton is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Sun 18th Sept 2022 - please get your proposal in *now* so we can complete the programme below!
+The call for talks in Southampton is [now open](https://forms.gle/HfBkq5LSrDpCfp4G9), and will close on Fri 14th Oct 2022 - please get your proposal in *now* so we can complete the programme below!
 For more details see [here](https://uk.osgeo.org/foss4guk2022local/index.html#call-for-talks).

 ### Location & Travel
 [Ordnance Survey](https://www.openstreetmap.org/#map=19/50.93812/-1.47032)<br>